shivanand143/Python/finding-the-percentage/readme.md

 * It helps write cleaner and more readable Python code for input processing tasks.
 * This is especially powerful in competitive programming and real-world data parsing.

----

-Let me know if you need a version in Kannada or a cheat sheet!